imchenway/imchenway.github.io/source/en/index.md

 title: Welcome
 date: 2025-09-29 00:00:00
 lang: en
+layout: index
 ---

-English articles will be published here soon.
-Please use the language switch in the navigation bar to return to the Chinese section.
+Welcome!
+English posts are now available below.
+Use the language switch in the navigation bar if you want to return to the Chinese edition.